Cpelaez5/evaluations-app/readme.md

 * Make your changes and commit them (git commit -m 'Add new feature').
 * Push the branch (git push origin feature/new-feature).
 * Open a Pull Request.
-* License

-This project is under the MIT License.
-See the [LICENSE] file for more details.

 ### Contact
 - For questions or comments, you can contact [Carlos Peláez](mailto:cpelaez0811@gmail.com)